Higg Index

-The Higg Index is an apparel and footwear industry self-assessment standard to rate environmental and social sustainability throughout the supply chain.
-The Sustainable Apparel Coalition (SAC) launched it in 2012 and owns and develops the suite of tools.
+The Higg Index is a suite of tools to rate environmental and social sustainability throughout the supply chain.
+It was initially launched by the Sustainable Apparel Coalition in 2012.
+However, in 2024, the Sustainable Apparel Coalition rebranded as Cascale to reflect its expanded focus beyond the apparel sector and into other adjacent categories.
 The nonprofit consists of more than 300 fashion brands, retailers, manufacturers, academic institutions, affiliates, NGOs and governments.
-While initially formed to create standardized sustainability metrics, the SAC has since sharpened its focus to driving pre-competitive, collective action across three foundational pillars: "Combat Climate Change", "Decent Work for All", and a "Nature-Positive Future".
+While initially formed to create standardized sustainability metrics, Cascale has since sharpened its focus to driving pre-competitive, collective action across three foundational pillars: "Combat Climate Change", "Decent Work for All", and a "Nature-Positive Future".
 This is outlined in its "Evolution for Impact" strategic plan, revised in 2023.

-The SAC said Higg Index tools are designed to enhance standardized sustainability pathways for the apparel, footwear, and consumer goods sectors.
-Today, more than 24,000 organizations around the world are using the Higg Index, and its global reach and variety ensure that the SAC can now catalyze change from within the industry.
+As of 2026, more than 45,000 facilities across 97 countries use the Higg Index tools through the Worldly platform.
 However, the Higg Index has been criticized by some for using poor data and a non-transparent approach resulting in potentially misleading information on which fiber is more sustainable.

 Overview

-The Sustainable Apparel Coalition owns and develops the Higg Index.
-Walmart and Patagonia founded the SAC in 2009 with the goal of convening stakeholders across the industry on a pre-competitive basis to develop a common approach to measuring sustainability.
+Worldly, a software company that develops supply chain management and sustainability reporting software operates as the platform for the Higg Index suite of tools, which Cascale develops and owns.
+Walmart and Patagonia founded Cascale (SAC) in 2009 with the goal of convening stakeholders across the industry on a pre-competitive basis to develop a common approach to measuring sustainability.
 The nonprofit's members include brands producing apparel or footwear; retailers; industry affiliates and trade associations; the U.S. Environmental Protection Agency, academic institutions and environmental nonprofits, among others.

-The Higg Index provides a suite of five tools for the apparel industry and footwear industry to assess sustainability throughout a product's entire life cycle, from materials to end-of-life.
+The Higg Index provides a suite of five tools to assess sustainability throughout a product's entire life cycle, from materials to end-of-life.
 The metrics created Higg Index are limited to a company's internal use for the evaluation and improvement of environmental performance.
 As of 2012, plans for a future version included a scoring scale to communicate a product's sustainability to consumers and other stakeholders.
 As of 2023, the Higg Index Suite of Tools included the Higg Facility Environmental Module (FEM), Higg Facility Social & Labor Module (FSLM), Higg Brand & Retail Module (BRM), Higg Materials Sustainability Index (MSI), and Higg Product Module (PM).
-The metrics created by the Higg Index are limited to a company's internal use for the evaluation and improvement of environmental performance.
+While Higg Index metrics support internal evaluation and improvement, they are not limited to only internal use.
+Assessment results can be shared with supply chain partners or publicly for greater transparency and to satisfy corporate sustainability reporting requirements, including mandatory disclosures under the EU's Corporate Sustainability Reporting Directive (CSRD) and Integrated Reporting (IR) frameworks that increasingly incorporate Higg data into Annual Reports (AR) and comprehensive sustainability communications.